High Commission of Jamaica, London: History

-Diplomatic life in London

 Accreditation

 The High Commission is also concurrently accredited as non-resident Ambassador to Cyprus, Denmark, Finland, Ireland, Norway, and Sweden.
 The appointment of Honorary Consuls in these countries has helped to facilitate the Mission's management of bilateral relations.

 List of high commissioners

 Since Independence, fourteen Jamaican high commissioners have been accredited to the Court of St. James's, as follows: